 Even though there is no limit on the amount of medicine you can take through security, it will go through additional security screening.
 You’ll be asked to prove that you need the medicine.

-If you need to bring things like insulin and needles, or asthma inhalers, you are able to do so, but only the amount you need for your flight (put the rest in your hold baggage).
-Again, you will be asked to prove that you need it.
+If you need to bring things like insulin and needles, or asthma inhalers, you are able to do so, but you will need a prescription if it is in liquid form.

 You can carry contact lenses or lens solution with you, but the current liquid rules apply; each solution container or lens packet must be no more than 100ml and fit inside your transparent liquids bag.
 Alternatively you can purchase contact lens solution from retail outlets in the departure lounge.